1. About project

 -

-command-line switches.
+-tand-Tcommand-line switches.
 See Command-line parameters documentation -

-command-line switches removed.
-Use-T
+-s/--show-configcommand-line switches removed.
+Use-Tinstead.

 1.13.0